adoptium/temurin-build/FAQ.md

 ## How to add a new build pipeline param and associated job configuration?

-The following PR: https://github.com/AdoptOpenJDK/openjdk-build/pull/2416 demonstrates changes required to add a new build pipeline param, and also associated version/platform job configurations for setting the value when needed.
+The following PR: https://github.com/AdoptOpenJDK/openjdk-build/pull/2416 demonstrates changes required to add a new build pipeline param, and also associated version/platform job configurations for setting the value when needed (note, the `pipelines/` dir has since been moved to our [jenkins repository](https://github.com/AdoptOpenJDK/ci-jenkins-pipelines)).